Bhawna-Rana/Fault-Detection-in-Combinational-Circuits/README.md

 # Fault-Detection-in-Combinational-Circuits
 This is made for Google Girl Hackathon 2023
 ## How to run the code
 Download the zip file from this repository.
 Run the code using any Python IDE, I have used PyCharm.
 The input files must be named circuit.txt and fault.txt.
-The format of the above files must be:<br>
+The right-hand side must contain any one of the four operators &, |, ^, and ~.
+The format of the above files must be of the following form:<br>
 Circuit File:<br>
 net_e = A & B <br>
 net_f = C | D <br>